The following snakes have been photographed and identified on our Estate. As we find more species, these will be added.

 Habitat: Various, including mountainous areas and even desert areas.
 Very common in grassveld or sandy areas with shrub.

 Habits: Large, strong, constrictor with pointy snout and a small head, which is ideal for its digging habit.
 Spends most of its time underground hunting for food like moles and other rodents.
 Prey is grabbed by its head and suffocated.
 Adult males will fight during breeding season.
 They will bite each other, causing serious wounds, often leaving permanent scars.
-Although it is non-poisonous it is very aggressive when confronted and will hiss, throwing its body (its mouth wide open) forward.
+Although it is non-venomous it is very aggressive when confronted and will hiss, throwing its body (its mouth wide open) forward.
 This useful snake is unfortunately often confused with cobras or mambas and killed on the spot.

 Food: Hunts for rats, moles and other rodents as well as birds and their eggs (swallowed whole).
 The young live mainly on lizards.